Labans-lab/TEXT2POTAI_project/README.md

-1. TEXT2POTAI – AI Recipe Generator & Meal Assistant
+**1. TEXT2POTAI – AI Recipe Generator & Meal Assistant**

 TEXT2POTAI is an AI-powered recipe recommender that transforms any food description or ingredient list into a complete recipe using OpenAI.
-Users receive 3 free recipe generations, and can upgrade to Pro using IntaSend Payments for unlimited access.
+Users receive **3 free recipe generations**, and can **upgrade to Pro** using IntaSend Payments for unlimited access.

 This project is built for real-world scalability using Supabase, Vercel, OpenAI, and IntaSend.

-2. Tech Stack
+**2. Tech Stack**
 2.1 Frontend

 HTML